-Most websites that offer formerly paid software for free do so with little to no illusion of legality.
-However you feel about torrents of paid software and media, it’s unarguable that they are illegal in most countries.
-Which is why torrent sites are often harassed by law enforcement.
+Websites that offer formerly paid software for free do so with little to no illusion of legality.
+However you feel about torrents and warez sites offering paid software and media, it is clear that they are illegal in most countries.

 What Is Abandonware?

-The term “abandonware” refers to software for which support has been discontinued or copyright has not been actively enforced.
+The term “abandonware” refers to software that no longer has active support, or the copyright is no longer enforced actively.
 Software usually becomes abandonware because the company that owns the rights to it has gone out of business or has been sold to a new owner who’s not interested in continuing development.